 14- Seon-bawi rock

-The Seon-bawi rocks, sometimes called ‘immortal rocks’ or ‘meditation rocks’ are amongst the worlds most-worshipped stone altars in the world.
+The Seon-bawi rocks, sometimes called ‘immortal rocks’ or ‘meditation rocks’ are among the world’s most-worshipped stone altars in the world.

 Seon-bawi is on Inwang-san, South Korea’s holiest mountain.